-Enrich your student experience by connecting one to one with alumni through the Schulich Alumni Mentorship Program.
-This highly sought after Program has intake dates in both September and January and can provide you with valuable insights and knowledge designed to maximize your Schulich experience, future career development, and improve your skills.
+Enrich your student experience by connecting one-to-one with alumni through the Schulich Alumni Mentorship Program.
+This highly sought after Program has intake dates in the Summer, Fall and Winter.
+The Mentorship Program provides you with valuable insights and knowledge designed to maximize your Schulich experience, future career development, and improve your skills.
 Participating Schulich alumni mentors come from the private, public and social sectors and are individually screened and selected with the student needs in mind.
 Open to all Schulich Masters level students and 3rd and 4th year undergraduate students.
-For more information, please visit the Program website: schulich. yorku.ca/alumni/mentorship-volunteering
+For more information, please visit the Program website: http://schulich.yorku.ca/alumni/alumni-services-for-students.